CS-SI/eodag/docs/getting_started_guide/register.rst

   * Add your WEkEO credentials (*username*, *password*) to the user configuration file.

-  * You will then need to accept Copernicus terms and conditions (for once).
-To do this, follow the `tutorial guidelines <https://eodag.readthedocs.io/en/latest/notebooks/tutos/tuto_wekeo.html#Registration>`__ or run the following commands in your terminal.
+  * Depending on which data you want to retrieve, you will then need to accept terms and conditions (for once).
+To do this, follow the
+    `tutorial guidelines <https://eodag.readthedocs.io/en/latest/notebooks/tutos/tuto_wekeo.html#Registration>`__
+    or run the following commands in your terminal.